 January Dividend Growth (Dividend Increases)

 Here are the realized dividend increases I received this January.
-Dividend growth is an extremely important part of my early retirement and is my favorite metric to report!
+Dividend growth is a great metric to report and a very important part of my early retirement plan!

-January’s dividend increase adds $59.11 in annual dividend income!
-January’s dividend increases are the equivalent of investing an extra $1,688.65 of new money at 3.5% yield!
-While this might not seem like a huge amount of money, it is still free money that will continue to compound into the future!
+January’s dividend increase adds $107.10 in annual dividend income!
+January’s dividend increases are the equivalent of investing an extra $3,060.00 of new money at 3.5% yield!
+This is a respectable sum of FREE money!

 Let’s do the numbers…